-Key risk(s) Impacted site(s) Conservation activities Inappropriate fire regimes All sites Develop guidance on the appropriate fire management for the habitat of the kydra westringia within 12 months of the adoption of this plan and update as required.
-This guidance must provide for: maintenance of an appropriate fire regime by developing and implementing a site-specific burn plan for the declared areas implementation of any required fire protection and response measures in the declared areas integration of site-specific requirements into NPWS and NSW Government bushfire planning, risk management and operational response arrangements.
-Implement fire management consistent with the guidance.
-Feral herbivores All sites To the extent practicable, reduce the density of feral goats to a level that is not having an ecologically significant impact on the kydra westringia, and maintain the density at or below that level, by shooting and other integrated control measures such as mustering and removal.
-If required, install and maintain protective barriers around plants to prevent impacts from trampling and browsing by feral herbivores.
+Key risk(s) Impacted site(s) Conservation activities Inappropriate fire regimes All sites Develop guidance on the appropriate fire management for the habitat of the Kydra westringia within 12 months of the adoption of this plan and update as required.
+This guidance must provide for: maintenance of an appropriate fire regime by developing and implementing a site-specific burn plan for the declared areas implementation of any required fire protection and response measures in the declared areas integration of site-specific requirements into NPWS and NSW Government bushfire planning, risk management and operational response arrangements. • Implement fire management consistent with the guidance.
+Feral herbivores All sites To the extent practicable, reduce feral goat densities to a level that is not having an ecologically significant impact on kydra westringia and maintain densities at or below that level, by aerial and ground shooting programs.
+All risks All sites Establish and maintain an ex-situ seedbank from a genetically representative sample of the population.
+If required, augment the existing population, or establish new populations in areas with suitable climate, with exsitu materials.